 We have two permanent staff members, as well as six peripatetic teachers offering tuition in a number of different instruments.

-Nearly 150 boys are now learning an individual instrument with the interest being spread and shared amongst drum kit, piano, violin, clarinet, saxophone, ukulele, recorder and guitar.
+120 boys are now learning an individual instrument with the interest being spread and shared amongst drum kit, piano, violin, clarinet, saxophone, voice, ukulele, recorder and guitar.
 The more formal instruments are costly, so we are working on building up a selection for hire.
 Hopefully this will encourage boys to experiment more.
 Should the boys wish to enter exams through all the reputable examining boards: ABRSM, Trinity College London and Rock school, they are able to.

-Boys in Grades 2, 3 & 4 receive a formal lesson in recorder and theory once a week, and from identifying them at this level we hope to promote more private instruction in woodwind instruments.
-In addition to recorder, boys in grades 3 and 4 receive a formal lesson in either ukulele, guitar or violin once a week.
+Boys in Grade 2 receive a formal lesson in the ukulele; boys in Grades 3 and 4 receive a formal lesson in either ukulele, guitar or violin once a week.
 This has been an exciting launch and the boys are thoroughly enjoying this diversity.

-The Junior choir meet once a week and all boys who are in Grades 3 & 4 are encouraged to join and enjoy singing and basic part singing.
+The Junior primary choir meet once a week and all boys who are in Grades 2 & 3 are encouraged to join and enjoy singing and basic part singing.
 This is an excellent preparation for the Junior (grades 4 & 5) and Senior (grades 6 & 7) choirs which had to be split due to the high numbers and popularity.
 Here, boys learn to sing in soprano, alto and tenor.
 The standard that they have reached has been commendable, despite no auditions taking place.
 We believe in an all inclusive approach.
 The boys lead both the Easter and Christmas services, as well as the annual Combined Choirs event, which Cordwalles hosts.
 When possible, they have also sung at outside venues and with great success at old age homes and other schools, bringing much joy and entertainment to their audiences.
 A new and popular addition is the gospel choir, adding another dimension to the dynamic department